 The next ALT Fuels Colorado grant funding cycle opens on October 1, 2021.
 This program uses VW Settlement funding to incentivize the purchase of fully electric or renewable natural gas (RNG) powered Class 8 Local Freight Trucks (Heavy-Duty), Class 4-7 Local Freight Trucks (Medium-Duty), Class 4-8 School and Shuttle Buses, railroad freight switchers, airport ground support equipment, heavy forklifts and port cargo handling equipment.

 Information on tax credits for all alternative fuel types: Tax credits are available in Colorado for the purchase, lease and conversion of light, medium and heavy duty alternative fueled vehicles (electric/EV, plug-in hybrid or PHEV, compressed natural or CNG, liquefied natural gas or LNG, liquefied petroleum gas or LPG, and hydrogen.)
 These credits were simplified effective Jan.
 1, 2017.
 No credit is allowed for the purchase or lease of a used vehicle made on or after Jan.
 1, 2017.
 Information on credits available for motor vehicles that operate on CNG, LNG, LPG or hydrogen, and for information about the innovative truck credit for tax years commencing prior to Jan.
 1, 2017 please see Colorado Department of Revenue document FYI Income 68.

 Charge Ahead Colorado Charging Station Grants

 Charge Ahead Colorado typically has three application rounds per year in January, May and October.
-The next funding round is slated for October 2021.
+The next funding round is October 4 – 18, 2021.
 Public and private entities interested in installing a level II or DC fast charging station are encouraged to apply.
 If you need help with your application, contact us for more information – we offer free coaching services for this funding opportunity.

 Electric Vehicle Tax Credits